danbochman/SORT/README.md

 # SORT

-This repository is meant to perform as a modular and flexible SORT (Simple Online Real-Time Tracking) algorithm The project is highly object oriented for easy future customization in mind.
+This repository is meant to perform as a modular and flexible SORT (Simple Online Real-Time Tracking) algorithm.
+The project is highly object oriented for easy future customization in mind.

 The SORT cores: